cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 Additionally, vote extensions or the validation thereof (via `ExtendVote` or `VerifyVoteExtension`) must *never* have side effects on the current state.
-They can only be used when their data is provided in a `PrepareProposal` call.
+Their data can only be used when provided in a `PrepareProposal` call, but again, without side effects to the app state.

 If there is some non-determinism in the state machine, consensus will eventually fail as nodes disagree over the correct values for the block header.
 The